hiromia006/hiromia006/README.md

 ## 🧪 About Me

-15+ years of experience in SQAE, delivering successful projects globally (South Africa, USA, Europe, Asia) for diverse clients.
+15+ years of experience in SQAE, delivering successful projects globally (South Africa, USA, Europe, Asia) & locally for diverse clients.
 Proven expertise in automation, testing frameworks, performance testing, Mentor, Trainer & team leadership.
 Renowned for conducting impactful workshops and seminars, with proficiency in diverse tools and frameworks, and a passion for empowering future QA professionals.

 ---